 Dr. Bylund has published research in top journals in both entrepreneurship and management as well as in both the Quarterly Journal of Austrian Economics and the Review of Austrian Economics.
 He is the author of two full-length books

 He holds a B.A. in economics from Grove City College (1975) and an M.A. degree in history from Slippery Rock State University (1978), both in Pennsylvania.
-He holds two honorary doctorates, one from Central Michigan University (public administration, 1993) and Northwood University (laws, 2008).
+He holds two honorary doctorates, one from Central Michigan University (Public Administration, 1993) and Northwood University (Law, 2008).

 Michael Maharrey serves as the national communications director for the Tenth Amendment Center.
 He hosts his own podcast, Thoughts from Maharrey Head, as well as the Friday Gold Wrap.
 Michael is the author of four books and several e-books on the US Constitution and nullification.

 Michael earned a degree in Mass Communications from the University of South Florida St. Petersburg and a B.S. in Accounting from the University of Kentucky.
 He speaks at events across the United States and frequently appears as a guest on local, national, and international radio shows advancing constitutional history and America’s founding principles.

 In prior years, the Sound Money Scholarship has received entries from students attending more than 180 different schools in 44 states, Puerto Rico, Washington D.C., six countries, and three continents.

 The deadline to submit applications is September 30, 2020.

 E-mail: [email protected]

 Sound Money Defense League is a public policy group working nationally to promote sound money across the U.S.